 - 28 member schools represented

-- 5 best in class resources for DbD schools developed by participants through this program viewed almost 8000 times on our website
+- Five best-in-class resources for DbD schools developed by participants through this program, adding to our CoP library which has been viewed almost 8000 times on our website

 - Participants reported stretching their thinking and implementation in 3 out of every 4 sessions